florentx/fiole/docs/template.rst

 When using the :func:`render_template` function with a ``(source="...")`` keyword argument, the declaration ``%require`` is automatically generated based on the names of the other keyword arguments passed to the function.

-The HTML escaping cannot be activated globally.
-Each string which is potentially unsafe should be filtered with ``|e``.

 These features are not supported (among others):